Tracking vs. Monitoring: Key Differences Explained

 Regional Privacy Laws

-Rules about watching employees at work are different depending on where you work. businesses need to know these rules and follow them.
+Rules about watching employees at work are different depending on where you work.
+Businesses need to know these rules and follow them.

 Let me tell you about the main privacy rules: